Justus Sheffield shines, but Mariners derailed by disastrous seventh inning in loss to Cubs

 CHICAGO — The Mariners’ pitching bent and bent and finally broke Monday, allowing five runs in the seventh inning and losing 5-1 to the Chicago Cubs at Wrigley Field.

-The late offensive explosion from the Cubs spoiled a quality start from Mariners starter Justus Sheffield, who struck out seven over five innings of work — both career highs for the 23 year old pitcher who’s a major part of general manager Jerry Dipoto’s “step-back” plan.
+The late offensive explosion from the Cubs spoiled a quality start from Mariners starter Justus Sheffield, who struck out seven over five innings of work — both career highs for the 23-year-old pitcher who’s a major part of general manager Jerry Dipoto’s “step-back” plan.
 The Mariners fell to 58-81 on the season with the loss.

-Sheffield allowed batters to reach scoring position in each of the five innings he pitched but escaped cleanly each time.
-Seattle relievers Matt Wisler and rookie Taylor Guilbeau couldn’t hold the gates, however, allowing five runs in the bottom of the seventh.
+“Getting five innings from (Sheffield) was great, but obviously the walks got us a bit (in the seventh inning).”
+Mariners manager Scott Servais told reporters after the game.

-The biggest back-breaker came with one out in the seventh, when Cubs left fielder Kyle Schwarber hit a freak, bases-loaded triple that bounced off first base and landed lazily in shallow right field, giving the Cubs a 5-1 lead they held to the end.
+Relief pitcher Matt Wisler walked Cub hitters Jason Heyward and Kris Bryant in the seventh before first baseman Anthony Rizzo drove in the game-tying run with a one-out single to center field.
+The backbreaking moment came two batters later, when Cubs left fielder Kyle Schwarber hit a freak, bases-loaded triple that bounced off first base and landed lazily in shallow right field, giving the Cubs a 5-1 lead they held to the end.

-The Mariners offense offered minimal support, eking out just one run in the top of the fifth off back-to-back doubles from shortstop Dylan Moore and second baseman Dee Gordon, making it 1-0 until the Mariners bullpen caved.
+“(It was) not our day as far as getting a bounce or a couple things to go our way there,” Servais said.

+Things seemed to be going Seattle’s way early on, though.
+Sheffield escaped inning after inning without a run, allowing batters to reach scoring position in every inning he pitched.
+Sheffield held the Cubs offense to 0 for 8 with four strikeouts with runners in scoring position in the first five innings.

-Mariners manager Scott Servais told reporters before the game it was important for the Mariners’ younger players, including Sheffield, to get experience over the final month of the season, with the team sitting in last place in the American League West.
+Servais told reporters before the game it was important for the Mariners’ younger players, including his 23-year-old starter, to get experience over the final month of the season, with the team sitting in last place in the American League West — especially in a raucous setting in front of 39,129 fans at Wrigley Field against team competing for a playoff spot.
+Servais was content with his starter’s performance, despite the result.

-Sheffield kept the Cubs at bay throughout his third career start Monday, including what looked to be a key moment in the bottom of the fifth when he struck out Schwarber looking with runners on first and second.
-The left-hander didn’t allow a run on 91 pitches, despite allowing seven Cubs to reach scoring position in the first five innings.
+“Justus threw the ball really good,” Servais said, calling the game “a huge step forward” for the pitcher.
+“He had good command of his fastball.
+That’s the best slider we’ve seen out of him.
+He threw some good change-ups against a really good, veteran team.”

+The Mariners offense could only muster four hits against a struggling Cubs pitching staff, scratching one run across the plate in the fifth inning on back-to-back doubles from shortstop Dylan Moore and second baseman Dee Gordon, making it 1-0 until the Mariners bullpen caved.

+But with the playoffs far out of sight, Servais and the Mariners are only looking to improve on what they’ve got.

+“There were a lot of positive things to today’s game,” Servais said.
+“We played a good ballgame but just ended up a little short.”

 The Mariners wrap up their four-game season series with the Cubs on Tuesday night.